 The State is not obligated to appropriate the full amount of the entitled under statute nor contractually obligated to consider doing so.
-When amounts are insufficient, such as in recent fiscal years 2017 (79% of entitlement) and 2020 (an estimated 50% of entitlement), available funds are allocated pro rata among the eligible school districts.
+When amounts are insufficient, such as in recent fiscal years 2017 (79% of entitlement), 2020 (an estimated 50% of entitlement), and 2021 (0% of entitlement), if there are available funds, they are allocated pro rata among the eligible school districts.
 This does not jeopardize the security of the debt, because the full faith, credit and taxing power of the issuing community is behind it.
 The program has been funded at the percent of entitlement shown in Table 2.8.